zcmendes/aws-working-with-amazon-ecs/README.md

 Both containers share a Docker volume, demonstrating the Sidecar Container Pattern.

+## ECS Task Definition Files

+The task definitions used in this lab are stored in the `task-definitions` directory.

+- `v1-task-definition.json` – Initial application version displaying the message "Congratulations!"
+- `v2-task-definition.json` – Updated application version displaying the message "Thank You!"

+These task definitions demonstrate how Amazon ECS revisions can be used to deploy new application versions through rolling deployments.

 ## Deployment Workflow

 1. Create Task Definition Revision 1